BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 42 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 EON-7b, still operational on Nhexus, had been joined by dozens of other rovers and probes exploring distant worlds.

-### **Epilogue - The Unanswered Question**
+**Year 500 - Corruption**

+Humans do, what they do best.
+Greed, corruption, deception.
+Politics in Africa became very cutthroat.
+The generations that built up Africa 500 years ago were long gone.
+The new leaders of Africa sold their countries away to other competitive nations.

+Power juggled between countries, alliances and leaders.

 **Year 1000 - The Silence Continues**

-Every country on Earth was now a member of the Coalition.
+Every country on Earth was now a part of the common goal, to reach for the stars.

-EON-7b, incredibly, was still transmitting from Nhexus after a millennium of operation—a testament to Dmitry's engineering.
+Space exploration was no longer a competition.
+It was a collective effort.

+EON-7b had retired, many other countries have landed their probes on Nhexus to survey and collect data.

 Humanity had spread across the solar system.
 Mars.
 Europa.
 Titan.
 Enceladus.
 Ganymede.